 Entire squad puts finishing touches on local home

 Lisa Strom returned to Ohio State as assistant coach in April 2011 and brought 10 years of professional golf experience to the squad as well as four years as a collegiate golfer for the Buckeyes.
 Strom works on a large capacity for Ohio State, aiding in recruiting, traveling, and working with the student-athletes on all aspects of their games.

-As a coach, Strom has helped guide the Buckeyes to four straight NCAA Regional appearances and three showings at the NCAA Championships (2011, 2012, 2014).
-She has also assisted the team to five tournament victories, including the 2014 co-Big Ten Championship.
+As a coach, Strom has helped guide the Buckeyes to five straight NCAA Regional appearances and three showings at the NCAA Championships (2011, 2012, 2014).
+She has also assisted the team to eight tournament victories, including back-to-back Big Ten crowns in 2014 and 2015.